Indexing-Your-Heart/head-over-heels/README.md

-# Codename Katorin-Melrose
+# Codename "Head Over Heels"

 > Your colleague takes a week-long vacation, and she tasks you with taking over her work and
 > watching over friend who's visiting.
 The challenges begin when her friend arrives at your doorstep
 > in a candle costume, and she asks to date you.
 Are you able to keep up the work on your
 > colleague's projects while fostering a romantic relationship with her friend?

-**Codename Katorin-Melrose** is a re-implementation of _Codename Katorin_ using native Godot tools à la C# and the Dialogic library.
+**Codename "Head Over Heels"** is a re-implementation of _Codename Katorin_ using native Godot tools à la C# and the Dialogic library.
 The primary objective of this project is to continue developing the game without worrying about smaller developer details that could be easily re-implemented with an addon.